Last updated on September 16th, 2023 at 06:26 am

 What is the 2-Meter Rule in Disc Golf?

-If the two-meter rule is in effect, a disc golf player will receive a penalty stroke if his disc lands in an area that is two meters above the playing surface but still in-bounds.
-This situation normally happens when a disc golf course has a lot of trees and the disc lands in a tree.
+Under the two-meter rule, a disc golf player incurs a penalty stroke if their disc lands two meters above the playing surface but remains in-bounds.
+This often occurs in heavily wooded disc golf courses when a disc gets stuck in a tree.

 The two-meter rule is found in the rule book under number 805.02 of the Professional Disc Golf Association (PDGA) rulebook.
 There are certain points that you must remember about the two-meter rule.